 stack-docs build) can now run a Doxygen build to generate an HTML site and tag file of the C++ API.
 The HTML site is copied into the

 cpp-apidirectory of the Sphinx site, during the Sphinx build.
-This Doxygen build replaces, and is independent of, the Doxygen build tooling in sconsUtils, lsstDoxygen, and the base package.
+This Doxygen build replaces, and is independent of, the Doxygen build tooling in sconsUtils, and lsstDoxygen.

-ReStructuredText content can now link into the embedded Doxygen-generate site using the sphinxcontrib-doxylink extension with the new
+ReStructuredText content can now link into embedded Doxygen-generate site using the sphinxcontrib-doxylink extension with the new

 lsstccrole.
 Authors can use a new command,